This is an old post from 2006 we wrote in 2023 to include

 The trial court not only allowed the admission of the General Order but also allowed the relevant portion to form one of the jury’s instructions.
-The jury returned a verdict in favor of the injury victim, awarding damages in the amount of $46,894.05.
+The jury returned a verdict in favor of the injury victim, awarding damages of $46,894.05.
 The portion of the judgment entered against the City was $20,000 (the maximum recovery by Maryland law because the police officer was responding to an emergency).
-The remainder of the judgment was entered against Allstate Insurance Company under the injury victim’s uninsured/underinsured motorist policy.
+They entered the rest of the judgment against Allstate Insurance Company under the injury victim’s uninsured/underinsured motorist policy.

 The City’s lawyers appealed the trial court’s decision to allow the accident victim’s lawyer to refer to the general order and its use as a jury instruction.
-The crux of this appeal was whether a ”general order‘’ of the Baltimore City Police Commissioner, dealing with the manner in which emergency police vehicles are to be operated on the streets of Baltimore, is admissible in a car accident case involving an emergency police vehicle.
+The crux of this appeal was whether a “general order” of the Baltimore City Police Commissioner, dealing with how emergency police vehicles are to be operated on the streets of Baltimore, is admissible in a car accident case involving an emergency police vehicle.

 The Court of Special Appeals of Maryland found that the Baltimore City Police Commissioner’s instructions to officers on safe driving practices as articulated in Baltimore Police Department General Order No. 11–90 was properly admitted as evidence by the accident victim’s attorney.
 The court specifically rejected Baltimore’s argument that such standards are not admissible under the Maryland Court of Appeals decision in Richardson v.
 McGriff, 361 Md.
 437 (2000).

-In Richardson, a suit was brought against a Baltimore City police officer who shot a man who, along with six of his friends, had broken into a vacant apartment in Baltimore City.
-The court held that the introduction of police guidelines on the use of deadly force was not appropriate and instead the standard to determine the reasonableness of the police officer’s use of lethal force should be determined by examining the circumstances surrounding the shooting, i.e. the reasonable man test.
+In Richardson, they sued a Baltimore City police officer who shot a man who, along with six of his friends, had broken into a vacant apartment in Baltimore City.
+The court held that introducing police guidelines on the use of deadly force was not appropriate and instead the standard to determine the reasonableness of the police officer’s use of lethal force should be determined by examining the circumstances of the shooting, i.e. the reasonable man test.
 But the Hart court distinguished the guidelines in Richardson as discretionary and subject to the officer’s judgment at the moment, but the traffic guidelines were more specific guidelines that the police officer should have followed.